 Learning Chinese

-Give your desk a quick tidy-up.
+Giving your desk a quick tidy

-Putting labels on your resources.
+Putting labels on your resources